woocommerce/woocommerce/readme.txt

 [Browse the code](https://plugins.trac.wordpress.org/browser/woocommerce/), check out the [SVN repository](https://plugins.svn.wordpress.org/woocommerce/), or subscribe to the [development log](https://plugins.trac.wordpress.org/log/woocommerce/) by [RSS](https://plugins.trac.wordpress.org/log/woocommerce/?limit=100&mode=stop_on_copy&format=rss).

 == Changelog ==

+= 3.9.1 - 2020-01-28 =

+* Tweak - Trim whitespaces and strip slashes from MaxMind License Key.
+* Dev - Prevent empty notices to get displayed on frontend.
+* Fix - Show "-" instead of "0" when tax isn't applicable to a product.
+* Fix - Fixed fatal error on the thank you page if order is not specified.
+* REST API - Fixed - Product and variations schema to allow remove sale prices, dimensions and weight.

 = 3.9.0 - 2020-01-21 =